liferay/liferay-docs/develop/tutorials/articles/260-forms/01-form-field-types/01-creating-form-field-types.markdown

 type's behavior.

 `ddm.form.field.type.js.module`
-: The name of the JavaScript module is provided to the Form engine so the module can be loaded when needed.
+: The name of the JavaScript module provided to the Form engine so the module can be loaded when needed.

 `ddm.form.field.type.label`